IOC moves to ease safety concerns about 2018 Games in South Korea

-Olympics organisers sought on Friday to ease French concerns about next year's Winter Games in South Korea, saying the safety of athletes was their priority and nations in the region had no doubts that the event would go ahead.
+France's Olympic Committee on Friday played down security concerns over next year's winter Games in South Korea, as organizers said athletes' wellbeing was their priority and expressed confidence the event would go ahead.

-With tensions on the Korean peninsula rising, France on Thursday became the first nation to publicly raise the possibility of skipping the Feb.
-9-25 Pyeongchang Olympics on security grounds.
+With tensions on the Korean peninsula threatening to bubble over, the government in Paris on Thursday became the first to publicly raise the possibility of skipping the Feb.
+9-25 Pyeongchang Olympics on safety grounds.

 North Korea, which conducted a sixth nuclear test on Sept.
 3 to global condemnation, said on Friday it might test a hydrogen bomb over the Pacific Ocean after U.S. President Donald Trump threatened to destroy the reclusive country.